brevzin/cpp_proposals/2806_do_expr/do-expr.md

 ## Prior Art

-GCC has an extension called [statement-expressions](https://gcc.gnu.org/onlinedocs/gcc/Statement-Exprs.html), which look very similar to what we're proposing here:
+GCC has had an extension called [statement-expressions](https://gcc.gnu.org/onlinedocs/gcc/Statement-Exprs.html) for decades, which look very similar to what we're proposing here:

 ::: cmptable
 ### gcc